lrei-coding/web-design_18-19/Group-Challenges/t2/themes-project.md

 - **page1.html** , **page2.html**, **page3.html** - these should be pages that contain an image and description of each students personal website project.

 ### HTML Requirements
-This website will follow the design criteria of the [Individual website project](ttps://github.com/lrei-coding/web-design_18-19/blob/master/t1_assignment.md).
+This website will follow the design criteria of the [Individual website project](https://github.com/lrei-coding/web-design_18-19/blob/master/t1_assignment.md).

 ### CSS Requirements
-This website will follow the design criteria of the [Individual website project](ttps://github.com/lrei-coding/web-design_18-19/blob/master/t1_assignment.md).
+This website will follow the design criteria of the [Individual website project](https://github.com/lrei-coding/web-design_18-19/blob/master/t1_assignment.md).

 ### Bootstrap Requirements
-To be announced...

-will contain :
+Themes should be designed using [Bootstrap v4](https://getbootstrap.com/docs/4.3/getting-started/introduction/).

+Themes should include two or more of the following Components:
+- Modal
+- Carousel
+- Collapse
+- Navbar

+Themes should also include the following:
-- about page with cards for team members
+- **About** page using **Cards** [see here](https://getbootstrap.com/docs/4.0/components/card/) for team members
-- navbar with brand or other neat element
-- modal / carousel / collapse element / dropdown in navbar

 ### Scoring
 Teams will be assigned a score based on agreed upon criteria.
 Team with the highest score win